What is an NCP?

 A Noncustodial Parent (NCP) does not have physical custody of their child(ren).
 However, they do have an important role in the child support process.
 When the DCSS brings a legal action against the noncustodial parent for child support, he or she may discuss the matter with a DCSS representative.
 NCPs may contact the DCSS by telephone or in person during normal business hours.
 Visit the contacts page for more information.

 Remember, the Department of Child Support Services does not represent the noncustodial parent, custodial party, the child(ren) in the case, or any other individual.
 The Department of Child Support Services represents the public interest in all cases.
 Click here for more information about your legal relationship with the Department of Child Support Services.
 As the NCP, you have a right to be represented by a lawyer or private attorney.

 A Child Support Judgment

-A judgment by the court may be entered against the noncustodial parent unless he/she files a written answer (responsive pleading) with the clerk of the Superior Court within 30 days of when he/she was served with the summons and complaint papers (see the next topic).
+A judgment by the court may be entered against the noncustodial parent unless they file a written answer (responsive pleading) with the clerk of the Superior Court within 30 days of when they were served with the summons and complaint papers (see the next topic).
 This will happen whether or not the noncustodial parent has a lawyer.
-If the noncustodial parent is served with a document stating the date of a court hearing, he/she should appear in court on the date shown.
+If the noncustodial parent is served with a document stating the date of a court hearing, they should appear in court on the date shown.
 If the noncustodial parent does not show up, an order can still be entered.

-- He/she is the parent of the child(ren)
+- They are the parent of the child(ren)

-- He/she is obligated to pay the amount of child support and provide the health insurance stated in the stipulation; and
+- They are obligated to pay the amount of child support and provide the health insurance stated in the stipulation; and

 - The court may enter an order or judgment based on the stipulation without further notice.